opengsn/docs/gsn-faq.md

 As always, applications that intend to store large amounts of value should consider carefully their software architecture design to minimize the opportunity for unaccounted for edge cases which could lead to a reduction in security and loss of funds.

-## How do a contract knows who the user is? <a id="how_do_i_know_who_the_user_is?"></a>
+## How does a contract know who the user is? <a id="how_do_i_know_who_the_user_is?"></a>

 The `BaseRelayRecipient` contract has a utility function called `_msgSender()` which returns the true address of the user making a contract call.
 The function `_msgSender()` should be used in place of the solidity system variable `msg.sender`.

 ## Why does it matter if I know who the user is? <a id="why_does_it_matter_if_i_know_who_the_user_is?"></a>

 The GSN network is built to be compatible with the Ethereum network in its present state.
 This means that for relayed transactions, `msg.sender` will return the address of the relayer signing the transaction, and not the user requesting the transaction.
 Contracts that use `msg.sender` are not natively compatible with the Gas Station network.
-It is necessary to inherit the `_msgSender()` function from the `BaseRelayRecipient` contract in the [*OpenGSN library*](../contracts/index.md) if your contract needs to identify the initiator of a GSN powered transaction.
+It is necessary to use the `_msgSender()` function from the `BaseRelayRecipient` contract in the [*OpenGSN library*](../contracts/index.md) if your contract needs to identify the initiator of a GSN powered transaction.

 ## Do I pay for everyone?
 How do I decide who to pay for? <a id="do_i_pay_for_everyone?_how_do_i_decide_who_to_pay_for?"></a>